changLiCoding/ccc_music_emporium/README.md

       JWT_SECRET=
     ```

-7. Run the application in the root folder with:
+8. Run the application in the root folder to run both React and Express:

    ```sh
     npm run dev
    ```
-  to run both frontend React and backend server

 <p align="right">(<a href="#readme-top">back to top</a>)</p>